 “I wanted a good unboxing experience and would wrap each pack in tissue paper and add a sticker.
-I spent about 3 minutes per order on fulfillment.
+I spent about 3 minutes per order on fulfilment.
 I almost didn’t want orders to come in.
-I had to find a fulfillment partner and began looking for an all-in-one solution.
+I had to find a fulfilment partner and began looking for an all-in-one solution.
 ShipBob was the exact solution I was looking for.”Leonie Lynch, Founder & CEO of Juspy

 By using multiple shipping carriers, you have more shipping flexibility.
 But partnering with multiple shipping carriers can be a lot of work, and it can also cause you to dip under the minimum shipping threshold to qualify for discounted shipping rates.